DLUT-datas/FMGCL/README.md

-The code and data of MFGCL.
+The code and data of FMGCL.